 When should I remove the humidity dome for clones?

 For the first 5-7 days of growth, you can slowly open the vents on your dome.
 As you watch your plant grow, watch for wilting or signs of dehydration.
 If you see signs of dehydration, this is a sign that you should close the vents.

 After seven to ten days is usually about when you should start to see roots.
 At this point, you can remove the dome completely, but remember to watch for stress signs.

 What are seed plugs?

-If you are interested in learning more about propagation, check out ourdefinitive guide on how to clone a plant in our learning center!
-Not sure which seed starter kit is for you?
-Check out our year-end review of the best seed starter kits of the year, where we offer an option for every type of grower.
+If you are interested in learning more about propagation, check out our definitive guide on how to clone a plant in our learning center!
+If you are not sure which seed starting kits are for you, you can check out this year-end review in our blog.
+The best seed starter kits of the year is a great article and has many options for every type of grower.

-If you are starting from seed, we have you covered!
+If you are starting from seed and need to be pointed in the right direction, we have you covered!
 Check out our definitive guide on germinating seeds.